tanim913/QuizApp/README.md

 # QuizApp
-this is an quiz application using flutter
+this is an personality quiz application using flutter
-This is under development